NeerajRMenon/embedded-c-practice/README.md

 # embedded-c-practice
-Daily Embedded C Practice Problems and Solutions: Program to toggle all teh even index bits in a given hexadecimal number.
+Daily Embedded C Practice Problems and Solutions: Program to toggle all the even index bits in a given hexadecimal number.
 Hi there
 This code toggles all the even index positions in a given hexadecimal number (in its binary form)